History of Berliner FC Dynamo (1989–2004): Insolvency (2001–2002)

 Wanski explained that BFC Dynamo had a long sports tradition and must not go under.
 More than 400 children and young people still played football as part of the club.
 Therefore, he and other sponsors had decided to help.
 FC Berlin is said to have made several millions on player sales after Die Wende.
-When Thomas Doll was sold by Hamburger SV to S.S.
-Lazio in 1991, the club earned additional money from a percentage of the transfer fee.
+And when Thomas Doll was sold by Hamburger SV to S.S.
+Lazio in 1991, the club earned about a million Deutsche Mark in additional money from a percentage of the transfer fee.
 The club was for a time considered the richest amateur club in Germany.
 However, not all money from player sales had gone to the club.
-Some of the money had also gome to SV Dynamo, the DFV, and advisors.
+Some of the money had also gone to SV Dynamo, the German Football Association of the GDR (DFV), and advisors.
 The DFV allegedly took 15 percent of the transfer fee for Andreas Thom.
-A larger sum would also have been made available to the East German Ministry of Health.
+A larger sum of the transfer fee for Thom would also have been made available to the East German Ministry of Health.
 Advisor Michael Prawitz would then have received 10 percent of the transfer fee for his assistance during the negotiations.
 Managing director Dr. Dieter Fuchs claimed that the club had between 3 and 4 million Deutsche Mark in its bank accounts in June 1991.
 But the club's reputation as the former Stasi club made it hard to find new sponsors.
 The club was also plagued by hooliganism.
 Riots among supporters repeatedly caused negative headlines.
-Club management had allowed themselves to be lured into dubious business deals.
-The club was alleged to have invested in scooters, which were intended to be later sold at a profit.
+Club management had also allowed themselves to be lured into dubious business deals.
+The club was alleged to have invested in refrigerators and scooters, which were intended to be later sold at a profit.
 At one point, about 250 scooters were said to have been standing in the air dome in the Sportforum Hohenschönhausen.
 It later turned out that they were not adapted to the European market and had to be retrofitted.
 The total loss in this unsuccessful business should have amounted to 300,000 Deutsche Mark.
 FC Berlin never managed to get past the play-offs for the 2.
 Bundesliga and never made it beyond the third tier.
-The club had just a couple of hundred spectators on average per match at the beginning of the 1990s and the income from membership fees was marginal.
-Former Club President Dr. Wolfgang Hösrich said: "For a long time we lived off the sales of our best people.
+The club had just a couple of hundred spectators on average per match in the early 1990s and the income from membership fees was marginal.
+At the start of the 1991–92 season, the club was listed with only 250 members in the football weekly "Fußball-Woche".
+The number may have even dropped as low as 150 to 200 at some point.
+Former Club President Dr. Wolfgang Hösrich said: "We had hardly any sponsors, only a few spectators and members...
+For a long time we lived off the sales of our best people.
 But at some point this money became less because we too needed new players".
 FC Berlin also maintained a large youth department which at one point cost about 400,000 Deutsche Mark per year.
 When Wolfgang Levin became managing director in November 1996, the club had no debts, but also no longer any money in its bank accounts.
-President Wanski would then need to support the club with personal financial contributions every year.
+Club President Wanski would then need to support the club with personal financial contributions every year.
 Wanski invested an estimated 3 million Deutsche Mark of private money in the club over five years before his resignation.